robusta-dev/holmesgpt/README.md

   </p>
 </div>

-Transforms your existing cloud alerts from this 👇
+Improve developer experience and reduce mean-time-to-respond (MTTR) by transforming alerts from this 👇

 ![Screenshot 2024-10-31 at 12 01 12 2](https://github.com/user-attachments/assets/931ebd71-ccd2-4b7b-969d-a061a99cec2d)

 To this 👇